tharinduyasarathna/ASEADOS-SDN-IoT-A-Novel-SDN-IoT-Network-Intrusion-Detection-Dataset-and-Framework/README.md

-# Draft Version (Full Setup will update within next week)
+# Draft Version (Full document will be avilable by next week)

 # ASEADOS-SDN-IoT: A Novel SDN–IoT Intrusion Detection Dataset and Testbed Framework